 CPU: Intel Core i7 | GRAPHICS: NVIDIA GeForce GTX 1660 TI 6GB GDDR6 |

 RAM: 16GB DDR4 | STORAGE: 240GB SSD + 1TB HDD

 Very powerful PC

-The iBUYPOWER Element 9260 is a mammoth of a machine, not holding back on components that deliver a powerful gaming experience.
+The iBUYPOWER Element 9260 is the third-best gaming desktop and is a mammoth of a machine, not holding back on components that deliver a powerful gaming experience.
 Operating on a powerful Intel Core i7 processor with 16GB of RAM there are absolutely no concerns when it comes to the capability of this gaming system.

-The i7 is ideal for high tier gaming, coming overclocked with turbo boosting guarantees a higher clock speed.
+The i7 is ideal for high-tier gaming, coming overclocked with turbo boosting guarantees a higher clock speed.
 This simply means games and other applications will run faster and smoother.
-However, this overclocking may compromise the accompanied 500 watt PSU, potentially compromising your gameplay.
+However, this overclocking may compromise the accompanied 500-watt power supply, potentially compromising your gameplay.

 However, the dedicated NVIDIA GeForce GTX 1660 GPU that this PSU supports peaks at around 200-300 wattage so there probably won’t be any issues with how your PC runs.
 The use of this GPU also means that you are guaranteed some of the highest quality gaming available on the market.
 Another feature of the iBUYPOWER Element 9260 is its 16GB of RAM.